ShamRahul/Tool-Text-Summarization-LLM/README.md

-# 🦜🔗 Text Summarization Prototyping Tool-LLM
+# 🦜🔗 LLM-Text Summarization Prototyping Tool

 This project serves as a quick prototyping tool for text summarization, leveraging the power of OpenAI, LangChain, and Streamlit.
 It is designed to be user-friendly, allowing users to easily input text and receive summarized responses, making it a valuable tool for those looking to experiment with text summarization models.